Tivix/django-rest-auth/docs/installation.rst

         url(r'^rest-auth/twitter/connect/$', TwitterConnect.as_view(), name='twitter_connect')
     ]

-You can also use additional views to check all social accounts attached to the current authenticated user and disconnect selected social accounts.
+You can also use the following views to check all social accounts attached to the current authenticated user and disconnect selected social accounts:

 .. code-block:: python